 We are evolving and trying to optimize the layout and the look of the widgets in a panel.
 Consequently, we have multiple criteria that we are trying to optimize.
 This has led to parasitic behavior on the evolution of UIs.
 The user picks the UI the user likes the best and the UI the user likes the least.
-However, the user does not specify in terms of what the selection is being made on (based on color or layout?).
-When the user picks a UI as the best, this leads to the IGA attributing a high fitness to both the look and the layout of the widgets.
+However, the user does not specify these in terms of what exactly the selection is being made on.
+When the user picks a UI as the best, this leads to the GA attributing a high fitness to both the look and the layout of the widgets.
 For example, if the user picks a UI because of the vibrant blue colors the widgets have, then a high fitness will be attributed to whatever layout the widgets have.
-Thus, with our simulated user picking discussed in the next section, it is assumed that the user picks the best and worst UIs based on color alone, ignoring the layout of the widgets.
-UIs associated with the most blue widgets, regardless of orderliness, will be given a high fitness as well.
+Thus, on our simulated user picking, it is assumed that the user picks the best and worst based on color alone, ignoring the layout of the widgets.
+Widgets associated with the most blue UIs, regardless of orderliness, will be given a high fitness as well.

 In the current implementation we have not incorporated a means with which to prevent the emergence of this parasitic behavior.
-This could be suppressed by fixing either the layout or the look of the widgets as done in [9], and evolving the other non fixed parameter.
+This could be suppressed by fixing either the layout or the look of the widgets, and evolving the other non fixed parameter.
 Alternatively, the user could be asked to select the best UI based on widget layout and the best UI based on widget look.
 However, this adds to the number of selections that have to be made by the user, thus increasing user fatigue.